 A significant number of 'estate' footpaths are also owned and managed by the Housing Service within Runnymede Borough Council.
-Investment in upgrading a number of these paths is also identified within our plans. £200,000 has been identified to improve the condition of footpaths in 2023/24 with further capital resources to be identified for future years.
+Investment in upgrading a number of these paths is also identified within our plans.
+Resources will be identified to support the upgrade of paths over the next 5 years.